josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🌀_reverse_colonisation_timeline_metadata_outsourcing.md

 ## 🏮 Footer

-*Reverse Colonisation Timeline* is a living node of the Polaris Protocol.
+*🌀 Reverse Colonisation Timeline* is a living node of the Polaris Protocol.
 It fuses surveillance law with procurement culture to show how the UK outsourced sovereignty while deepening control over its own citizens.

 🏮 [Return to 🌀 Systems & Governance Guide](../README.md)